 BUT NOW, I have created THE BEST secretly healthy Mousse Cake!
 I’m so excited share it with you!
 I already had some of my family members try it (they’re very honest people) and they said they would NEVER think it was healthy.
 AND when I told them it was made from avocados and cashews, their minds were blown!

 Here’s the breakdown of how much healthier THIS Chocolate Mousse Cake is for you:

 Does Chocolate Mousse Cake need to be refrigerated?

 Yes!
 Keeping this vegan chocolate mousse cake in the fridge is the best way to keep it fresh.
 It will last up to two weeks in the fridge.
 It’s also best served cold, topped with coconut whipped cream and berries!
 Just like my banana bread recipe, your guests won’t even know this chocolate mousse cake is secretly healthy.

-1. In two separate bowls, soak the cashews and dates in boiling water for at least 15 minutes (or longer).
-Then strain water out.
+1. In two small bowls, soak the cashews and dates separately in boiling water for at least 15 minutes (or longer).

-We soak the dates and cashews to ensure they're soft, blend easily, and create a smooth texture.
-You can use either deglet noor or mejoul dates.
+We soak the dates and cashews to ensure they are soft, blend easily, and create a smooth texture.

-If you’ve already blended all ingredients together and it’s not sweet enough just add ½ Tbs of Coconut Sugar at a time and blend until you get your desired sweetness.
+Sweetness: If needed add ½ Tbs more of Pure Maple Syrup at a time and blend until you get your desired sweetness.

 Use code "shh20" for FREE SHIPPING off your online nut-butter orders at Georgia Grinders!

 Be sure to tag @secretlyhealthyhome on Instagram, Facebook or Pinterest with a picture of your recipe!
 I love seeing your kitchen creations so please leave a comment and rate the recipe if you make it!
 It really helps support me!